Capitol CMG Publishing Staff

 Andy High has been involved in many aspects of the music industry since before his graduation in 2003 from Belmont University with a major in Commercial Music.
 He has freelanced as an arranger, orchestrator, engraver, transcriber, and copyist.
 He joined the Capitol CMG Publishing team in spring of 2007, and now handles all aspects of the rapidly changing print business, bringing his diverse take on the medium to CMG Publishing.
 He works with artists, managers, label personnel, and other publishers to coordinate print products, song placement, and general product creation throughout Capitol CMG Publishing’s artist roster.
 In his spare time he’s probably either cycling on some woe begotten back road in Middle Tennessee, or fiddling with sundry technological devices.
 He guarantees that whatever’s playing on his iPod right now is better than what’s playing on yours.

-manager - copyright
+director - copyright

 Jeff is responsible for maintaining contracts and copyrights as well as managing our subpublisher and PRO relationships.
 In addition, Jeff oversees the publishing studio and helps with writer demos.
 When he's not in the world of publishing, Jeff works on homes and audio projects.
 Tools and electronic gear are his vices.
 While he used to obsess about disc golf and carry a 16 disc bag, now that he is older and more sophisticated, he strives to break 100 on the golf course.